HIPAA Privacy Notice

 Changes to this Notice

 The Plan reserves the right to change this notice at any time and to make the revised or changed notice effective for health information the Plan already has about you, as well as any information the Plan receives in the future.
-The Plan will post a copy of the current notice in the college's Benefits Office at all times.
+The Plan will post a copy of the current notice in the University's Human Resources office at all times.

 If you believe your privacy rights under this policy have been violated, you may file a written complaint with the Plan Administrator at the address listed below.
 Alternatively, you may complain to the Secretary of the U.S. Department of Health and Human Services, generally, within 180 days of when the act or omission complained of occurred.